6 of 13 Major Canadian Housing Markets See Prices Drop in March

 In March 2026, the national RPS House Price Index, which is based on the latest monthly actual home values in 1,000 towns and cities across the country, declined by 3% on a year-over-year basis.
 This marks a slightly steeper annual decline than the 2% drops recorded in both January and February, reflecting a broadening of regional price reductions across the country.
-As the Canadian housing market undergoes a recalibration, macroeconomic uncertainty and evolving geopolitical conditions add complexity to any near-term outlook.
+As the Canadian housing market undergoes a recalibration, macroeconomic uncertainty and evolving geopolitical conditions add complexity to the near-term outlook.

 Thirteen major metro areas are analyzed alongside the national index.
 In March, a sixth major market entered negative territory.